Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 The Griffin, 31 Boar Lane, Leeds, West Yorkshire, LS1 5DF.

-Renowned local chef Matt Healy has taken his creative spin on classic British cooking to a picturesque country pub in Thorner.
-The Beehive is well worth a visit on Sunday to try their mouthwatering roast dinner.
-If you’re a carnivore, you can get 12-hour roasted beef sirloin and roast chicken, but veggies won’t be left out either because Healy has come up with his own special recipe mushroom wellington.
+The Beehive is a picturesque country pub in Thorner that puts a creative spin on classic British cooking and it’s well worth a visit on Sunday to try their mouthwatering roast dinner.
+If you’re a carnivore, you can get 12-hour roasted beef sirloin, roast pork loin and roast chicken, but veggies won’t be left out either because they have a weekly-changing vegetarian special.
 They’re all £19.95 and come with classics sides, like roast potatoes, carrots, cauliflower cheese, greens and a Yorkshire pud, which you can cover in their homemade gravy.

 The Beehive, 83 Main Street, Thorner, Leeds, West Yorkshire, LS14 3BU.